kjgraves/LetterBlocks/README.md

 ## How bad is it

-Here are a pictures of both sides of all of the letter blocks.
+Here are pictures of both sides of all of the letter blocks.
 The right-most block in the top picture corresponds to the left-most block in the bottom (and vise-versa).
 The colors also help.

 ![alt text](https://github.com/kjgraves/LetterBlocks/blob/master/WordBlocks_side1.jpg "Side 1")
 ![alt text](https://github.com/kjgraves/LetterBlocks/blob/master/WordBlocks_side2.jpg "Side 2")